 - Karl Schwonik.

-- ‘Scores of Scores’ is funded by the Arts and Humanities Impact Fund.
+- ‘Scores of Scores’ was funded by the Arts and Humanities Impact Fund.

-- ‘Cut Outs’ is funded by the The Teaching and Learning Innovation Fund.
+- ‘Cut Outs’ was funded by the The Teaching and Learning Innovation Fund.

-Additionally a number of partners have come together to put on the ‘Scores of Scores’ Launch Event (details on that page).
+- Additionally a number of partners in Cambridge came together to put on the ‘Scores of Scores’ Launch Event (details on that page).

 Thank you all!